-There have been very few forest plots or provenance trials with this species in Britain although it has been grown as a specimen tree for over three centuries; seed sources from the natural range should be used.
+There have been very few forest plots or provenance trials with this species in Britain although it has been grown as a fine specimen tree for over three centuries; seed sources from the natural range should be used.

-Pests and pathogens
+Pests and Pathogens

-Apparently largely free of major pathogens, Lebanon cedar is reported to have some susceptibility to Armillaria root rot (honey fungus) and suffers from various aphid infestations.
+Apparently largely free of major pathogens, cedar-of-Lebanon is reported to have some susceptibility to Armillaria root rot (honey fungus) and suffers from various aphid infestations.
 In its native range it is increasingly vulnerable to the cedar web-spinning sawfly (Cephalcia tannourinensis), a pest species first described in 2002.